Structured Formality – Toorak Garden Residence by Paul Conrad Architects

 Words by Bronwyn Marshall

-Architecture by Conrad Architects
+Architecture by Paul Conrad Architects

 Photography by Sharyn Cairns

-Interior Design by Conrad Architects
+Interior Design by Paul Conrad Architects

 Landscape by Paul Bangay

 Imagined from its central axis, Toorak Garden Residence combines the formality and scale of its neighbours together with a European sensibility.
-Conrad Architects overlays a measured response to the generous site through considered framing of the natural surrounds and an emphasised grandeur and refinement internally.
+Paul Conrad Architects overlays a measured response to the generous site through considered framing of the natural surrounds and an emphasised grandeur and refinement internally.

 As a neat insertion into one of Melbourne’s inner southern suburbs, Toorak Garden Residence is an offering of stateliness and presence equivalent to the surrounding homes.
 Dotted in amongst both historic and more contemporary residences, the multiple level home comes together as a statement of controlled rigour and craftsmanship.
 The framed openings that comprise the overall form offer a rhythmic sensibility to the encasing façade and create a natural separation internally as the openings relate to the internal plan.
 The considered and balanced nature of the overall forms across the site act as a combined response to the contrasting older and newer homes in the area, anchoring itself as a lasting contender.
-From here, Conrad Architects carries a similar restrained approach internally and throughout the sprawling landscape setting.
+From here, Paul Conrad Architects carries a similar restrained approach internally and throughout the sprawling landscape setting.

 Framed views internally and out into the garden play an important part in setting the scene and reinforcing a sense of disconnect from the street.